learn-co-curriculum/dsc-statistical-power/README.md

 > Note: Ideally, $\alpha$ and $\beta$ would both be minimized, but this is often costly, impracticle or impossible depending on the scenario and required sample sizes.

+## Effect Size

+The effect size is the magnitude of the difference you are testing between the two groups.
+Thus far, you've mainly been investigating the mean of a sample.
+For example, after flipping a coin n number of times, you've investigated using a t-test to determine whether the coin is a fair coin (p(heads)=0.5).
+To do this, you compare the mean of the sample to that of another sample, if comparing coins, or to a know theoretical distribution.
+Similarly, you might compare the mean income of a sample population to that of a census tract to determine if the populations are statistically different.
+In such cases, Cohen's D is typically the metric used as the effect size.
+Cohen's d is defined as:
+$ d = \frac{m_1 - m_2}{sd}$

+That is the difference of the means divided by the standard deviation.

+## Power Analysis

-As discussed, $\alpha$, power and sample size are all related quantities.
-As an exploration of this, take a look at some plots of the power of a statistical test, given varying sample sizes.
+Since $\alpha$, power, sample size and effect size are all related quantities, you can take a look at some plots of the power of some t-tests, given varying sample sizes.
+This will allow you to develop a deeper understanding of how these quantities are related and what constitutes a convincing statistical test.

 ```python